-“Just because it is on sale, does not mean it’s a deal,” Rodriguez says.
-If you plan to pick up big-ticket items on Black Friday or Cyber Monday (or during another big sale), research what the typical price is; sometimes, a so-called sale doesn’t offer the sort of deal you’re hoping for, and you might be better off looking at another store or waiting.
+An item being on sale and it being a deal are two different things.
+If you plan to pick up big-ticket items on Black Friday or Cyber Monday (or during another big sale), research what the typical price is; sometimes, a so-called sale doesn't offer the sort of deal you're hoping for, and you might be better off looking at another store or waiting.

 Ask one guest to bring wine, and another to make dessert; with any luck, you'll be able to focus on getting your space prepped.
 If you have guests with specific tastes or dietary restrictions, you can be sure everyone will have exactly what they want (and are able) to eat, too.

-Some banks (such as Chase) offer an autosave function that transfers a specific dollar amount from checking into savings with every purchase; many savings apps offer the same service.
-Consider signing up before the holiday season, Rodriguez says, so you can save a little even as you spend.
+Some banks offer an autosave function that transfers a specific dollar amount from checking into savings with every purchase; many savings apps offer the same service.
+Consider signing up before the holiday season so you can save a little even as you spend.
 By the end of the holidays, you might be surprised by how much you tucked away.

 If your budget is tight, don't start looking for ways to spend more than you have.
 Personal loans, store credit cards, and installment loans all let you stretch your money further, but they can also mean you end up paying more in the end, especially if you miss a payment.
 Plus, they can encourage you to overspend, which can both get you in debt and create a bad habit.